- According to research, looks matter most in the first seven years of a relationship and become less important over time.

 Interesting statistics and information, but their value ultimately lies in what we do with it all.
 Below are some practical tips that can help you apply the survey results to your life:

-1) Looks do matter: With any new information, the first step is accepting its validity.
+With any new information, the first step is accepting its validity.
 And in this case, it means absorbing an unpopular, but undeniable reality — looks matter and they impact relationships.
 As superficial as it may seem, it's a truth most of us recognize instinctively, even if it's one we hate to admit.
 So, while we like to believe, "it's what is inside that counts," clearly who we are and how we look matter to our partners.

 Remember, for most of us, our first encounters with our mates involved physical attraction, from the initial exchange of smiles to that memorable first kiss.
-We become intoxicated by our mate's scent, by the way they feel and the way they make us feel.
+We become intoxicated by our mate's scent, the way they feel, and the way they make us feel.
 Regardless of their "objective" physical appearance, they become beautiful to us.
-Our experience of our mate is most often based on a developing an interpersonal connection as well as an ongoing physical one.
+Our experience of our mate is most often based on developing an interpersonal connection as well as an ongoing physical one.
 As the relationship evolves, the hope is that both will grow.

 Our culture has come a long way in broadening the roles that partners play in each other's lives.
 Women no longer simply attract a mate to stay at home and have babies.
 Men don't just seek a mate to produce and protect a family.
 But physical attraction still matters in the success of relationships.
 And unless we find a healthy way to take that into account, we do a disservice to ourselves -- and our partners.

-2) Not just for men: Ongoing mutual attraction is not only "just for men."
+Ongoing mutual attraction is not only "just for men."
 No doubt women are focused on their own appearance — we'd have to be blind not to notice that -— but the Harris survey shows that females care how their male counterparts look as well.
 And both care more about faces than bodies.

 Most men and women pay careful attention to their appearance when first seeking a mate.
-While women may take more time choosing new outfits, makeup and hairstyles, men say they spend their fair share on looking their best, too.
+While women may take more time choosing new outfits, makeup, and hairstyles, men say they spend their fair share on looking their best, too.
 Guys eye gals and vice versa, at bars, parties, work, even church and school functions, giving each other furtive glances to determine if there is chemistry.
-It's a mating ritual that has gone on for thousands of years and one that continues today.
+It's a mating ritual that has gone on for thousands of years and continues today.
 Just ask anyone using a dating website how important a person's photo is in initially selecting a mate.
 And this is true for both men and women.
 Looks are what initially draw people together.

 And, although we may think that men ogle women's bodies, it turns out both men and women are more focused on faces.
-The survey tells us that it's eyes, skin and lips that are most often noticed and recalled by partners in relationships.
-While we may think that shapely, fit bodies are most important in attracting a mate, it turns out faces are and we might think more about taking care of them -- protecting our skin, moisturizing, adding gloss to our lips, keeping teeth clean and making regular dermatology and dental appointments.
+The survey tells us that it's eyes, skin, and lips that are most often noticed and recalled by partners in relationships.
+While we may think that shapely, fit bodies are most important in attracting a mate, it turns out faces are and we might think more about taking care of them -- protecting our skin, moisturizing, adding gloss to our lips, keeping teeth clean, and making regular dermatology and dental appointments.
 It makes sense to maintain the health and appeal of our most precious physical assets.